Ward H2 Respiratory Medicine - SRFTP 38

 What research and practice development activities are being undertaken?

-Each member of the team actively seeks to develop his or her skills and knowledge in order to provide the most effective care management.
+Each member of the team actively seeks to develop his or her skills in order to provide the most effective care management.
 Endeavouring at all times to provide information required for patients to make informed choices about their care management.
-We attempt to keep patients, relatives and carers abreast of any developments and are always keen to address queries or issues arising.
+We aim to keep patients, relatives and carers abreast of any developments and are always keen to address queries or issues arising.

 We continually strive to improve the service.
 Take pride in the open, friendly and professional pathways of effective communication furnished at all levels.
 Working as a multi-disciplinary team in a collaborative manner, affords the pursuit of the most positive outcome for all our patients.